tillyjay/milkshakeSite/README.md

-# Milkshake website
+# Milkshake Website
-This website demonstrates the process of a creating a business through to actualization in the form of a desktop and mobile friendly website.
-The project started with the conception of a business (a bar) called Milkshake.
-Once deciding on a business concept, a logo was created, a colour scheme was picked, product elements where even created using AI.
-Following closely were high to low fidelity wireframes relying on the principles of design, while keeping user experience in mind.

-With the mock-ups completed, the site was built mobile friendly first, and then a desktop site with a landing page that could lead the user to a product page.
-The site was built using semantic HTML5 and styled with CSS3 as well as using Bootstrap for the menu.
-The layout was achieved with a combination of Bootstrap and flexbox.
-Finally, a touch of JavaScript was added to toggle the position of the logo in the mobile version.

-Not going to lie I got a thrill out of creating a service and designing from the ground up.
-I trend towards front-end development so the whole UI web designing component was grand, and then of course implementing the code itself was a ball.
-If I was to challenge myself further with this product it would be to add more shop accessible features and complete the product info popout.
+The website demonstrates the journey from the initial business idea to the realization of a fully functional online presence.The project revolves around the creation of a bar named Milkshake, encompassing various elements such as business concept and requirements, logo design, color palette  selection, and even the use of AI for generation of product images to blend with the colour palette.
+This was by far one of the most fun projects I have worked on as I really got to play around with design and different front-end concepts.

+## Features
+- Unique designed logo intergrated into Nav and Footer elements.
+- Images generated using AI to match theme.
+- Use of icons for e-commerce and social media.
+- UI/UX Design Principles applied in wireframes, mock-ups, and the final website.

+## Technologies Used
+- HTML5 (Semantic)
+- CSS3
+- Bootstrap
+- JavaScript

+## Design Process
+- Business Conception: Conceptualize the business idea for Milkshake Bar.
+- Brand Elements: Create a logo, pick a color scheme, and generate product elements using AI.
+- Wireframes: Develop high to low fidelity wireframes based on design principles and user experience considerations.
+- Mock-Ups: Create mock-ups of the website, focusing on mobile-friendly design first.
+- Development: Build the website using semantic HTML5, CSS3, and Bootstrap for responsiveness.

+## Challenges
+- Creating a mobile navbar that contained a logo that was off center of navbar itself.
+This initally caused delays in navbar expansion and was solved using toggle function.

+## Future Improvements
+- Shop Accessible Features: Add more features to make the website more accessible for online shopping.
+- Product Info Popout: Complete the product info popout for a more detailed product presentation.

-Site elements
+### Site elements
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/a264e0db-3cf8-4f4f-84f5-1c5ec1902601)

-Milkshake index landing page
+### Milkshake index landing page
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/f9ebb671-22f7-419d-abcb-31b1ee28e829)
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/c3bf0af4-3c62-455c-9a7b-aa61e8ecfb99)

-Product pages
+### Product pages
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/5775de5a-718e-4213-84bb-7e6cf7a34acd)
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/2fe0b9ea-ae51-4e4a-b14e-ac8026a9e732)
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/784b06ad-fa56-4036-91dc-04c3e6c75559)
 ![image](https://github.com/tillyjay/milkshakeSite/assets/97525044/a272dd13-44cb-4d6f-a856-50f7daf1b0e0)

-Wireframes available on Figma
+### Wireframes available on Figma
 https://www.figma.com/file/gYKl6bHcmXZNzbbQj4I9Vs/APPDAssign2?type=design&node-id=0%3A1&t=smTPb3W6NYERXBdC-1